mittagessen/kraken/docs/ketos.rst

 of custom low level format, the XML-based formats that are commony used for archival of annotation and transcription data, and in the case of recognizer training a precompiled binary format.
-It is recommended to use the XML formats for segmentation training and the binary format for recognition training.
+It is recommended to use the XML formats for segmentation and reading order training and the binary format for recognition training.

 ALTO
 ~~~~

-Kraken parses and produces files according to ALTO 4.2.
+Kraken parses and produces files according to ALTO 4.3.
 An example showing the
-attributes necessary for segmentation and recognition training follows:
+attributes necessary for segmentation, recognition, and reading order training
+follows:

 .. literalinclude:: alto.xml
    :language: xml